Porter care during Nepal Treks: How can you (as a trekker) support it?

 There are few things that you, as a trekker, can do to ensure that porters get proper care, support and respect during the trek that you are set to go for.
 They are listed as follows.

-• The first thing you can do is to choose the trekking or tour companies that give utmost care and respect to the porters who are part of the trekking expeditions.
+• The first thing you can do is to choose the trekking or tour companies that give utmost care and respect to the porters who are part of the trekking trips.
 Enquire with other trekkers and check on the travel forums in this regard.
 Ask the trekking companies about their policies regarding the guides and porters.
 Make sure they give porters the same treatment as they would give to the other team members of trekking expedition.

 • Ask trekking company about the weight that has to be assigned to the porters to carry and make sure that the weight goes as per the guidelines set by International Porter Protection Group (IPPG).